If you use the kubectl Crossplane plugin to install a Provider or

 Note that Crossplane emits few logs by default - events are typically the best place to look for information about what Crossplane is doing.
 You may need to restart Crossplane with the

-flag if you can’t find what you’re looking for.
+--debugflag if you can’t find what you’re looking for.

 Remember that much of Crossplane’s functionality is provided by providers.
 You

-to view provider logs too.
+can use kubectl logs to view provider logs too.
 By convention, they also emit

 few logs by default.